-SECTION 10.
+SECTION 13.
 170 IAC 4-7-7 IS AMENDED TO READ AS FOLLOWS:

-170 IAC 4-7-7 Selection of future resources
+170 IAC 4-7-7 Selection of resources

 Authority: IC 8-1-1-3

 Affected: IC 8-1-8.5; IC 8-1.5

 Sec.
-7. (a) In order to eliminate nonviable alternatives, a utility shall perform an initial screening of all future resource alternatives listed in sections 6(b) through 6(c) of this rule.
-The utility’s screening process and the decision to reject or accept a resource alternative for further analysis must be fully explained and supported in, but not limited to, a resource summary table.
-The following information must be provided for a resource selected for further analysis:
+7. (a) In order to eliminate nonviable alternatives, a utility shall perform an initial screening of all future resource alternatives listed in subsection 6(b) of this rule.
+The utility’s screening process and the decision to reject or accept a resource alternative for further analysis must be fully explained and supported in the IRP.
+The screening analysis must be additionally summarized in a resource summary table.

+(b) The following information must be provided for a resource selected for further analysis:

-(1) Significant environmental effects, including the following:
+(1) A description of significant environmental effects, including the following:

 (A) Air emissions.